-Moved by Trustee Charbonneau Seconded by Trustee O'Leary THAT the December 6, 2016 Annual Organizational Meeting of the Niagara Catholic District School Board be adjourned.
+Moved by Trustee Charbonneau

+Seconded by Trustee O'Leary

+THAT the December 6, 2016 Annual Organizational Meeting of the Niagara Catholic District School Board be adjourned.

 CARRIED

+This meeting was adjourned at 7:15 p.m.

-Minutes of the Annual Organizational Meeting of the Niagara Catholic District School Board held on December 6, 2016.
+Minutes of the Annual Organizational December 6, 2016 .
+Meeting of the Niagara Catholic District School Board held on

-Approved on December 20, 2016.
+Approved on December 20, 2016 .

 Fr.
+Paul MacNeil John Crocco

-Paul MacNeil Chairperson of the Board John Crocco Director of Education/Secretary -Treasurer
+Chairperson of the Board Director of Education/Secretary -Treasurer